okfn/okfn.github.com/blog/_posts/2018-02-16-datapackages-in-go.md

 Title: Periodic Table
 {% endhighlight %}

 And as you can see, the printed fields match the [package descriptor](https://raw.githubusercontent.com/frictionlessdata/example-data-packages/master/periodic-table/datapackage.json).
-For more information about the Data Package structure, please take a look at the [its specification](https://frictionlessdata.io/specs/data-package/).
+For more information about the Data Package structure, please take a look at the [specification](https://frictionlessdata.io/specs/data-package/).

 ## Quick Look At the Data